ben-rogerson/agency-webpack-mix-config/README.md

 Avoid excessive build configuration files with all config defined in `webpack.mix.js`.<br>
 The `package.json` contains browser targets and linting configs.

-### Source folder aliases to reduce folder traversals

-This means more `images/resource.jpg` with less `./../../images/resource.jpg` when you include assets.

 ### Sensible configuration complexity

 Because of the complexity of raw Webpack configs, they can take an extended time to understand.
 [Laravel Mix](https://laravel.com/docs/5.8/mix#introduction) provides a simple layer upon Webpack to help make many build adjustments quick and painless.